swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     gedit .bashrc

-There is no syntax higlighting, and this will help, so use your mouse to click on **Plain Text**, you want to choose the **sh** interpreter to highlight your text.
+There is no syntax higlighting, (and syntax highlighting is helpful) so use your mouse to click on **Plain Text**, you want to choose the
+**sh** interpreter to highlight your text.
 There is alot of text in this file, and we do not have time to cover it in this course.
 For now just scroll to the bottom of the text file, and add a couple new lines.